harrietrc/loadimpact-docs/jekyll/_v4/integrations/jenkins-integration.md

 <h1>Purpose</h1>

-This guide and sample describes how to integrate Load Impact 4.0 with Jenkins v2 and above.
+This guide and sample describes how to integrate LoadImpact 4.0 with Jenkins v2 and above.
 Your exact installation and needs may vary and your business needs should be taken into consideration when designing your integration.
 This document follows a sample.
 Supporting files for the below sample are available in our [GitHub repo](https://github.com/loadimpact/k6-jenkins-example).

 - TOC
 {:toc}

 ## Background

-Load Impact and the open source load generator, k6, integrate nicely with Jenkins, a leading continuous delivery and integration automation platform.
+LoadImpact and the open source load generator, k6, integrate nicely with Jenkins, a leading continuous delivery and integration automation platform.
 Utilizing the robust and extensible k6 load generator you can integrate testing into your automated Jenkins pipeline, build, and test process.
 This enables you to automatically run tests against your websites, APIs, microservices, web apps, or anything else you may want to monitor for performance regressions over time.

 It's highly advised to utilize thresholds in automated tests, so you can pass or fail your builds based on the outcome of your performance test.
 Refer to [this article]({{ site.baseurl }}/4.0/test-scripting/thresholds/) for more information on thresholds.

 ## Prerequisites

-- A Load Impact account
+- A LoadImpact account
   - Trial or paid plan
-- Load Impact API key
+- LoadImpact API key
 - Test scripts for what you want to test
   - You may utilize our script in lieu of one of yours
 - Familiarity with Jenkins